Leaping Bunny FAQs

 Questions about companies

-I cannot find a particular company on your website, are they certified?
+I cannot find a particular brand on your website, are they certified?

 I have noticed a company using the Leaping Bunny logo and do not believe they are certified, what should I do?